outpostHQ/website/content/reference/styles/basis.md

+---
+title: basis
+type: style attribute
-The **basis** style sets the initial main size of a flex item.
+description: The **basis** style sets the initial main size of a flex item.
 It sets the size of the content box unless otherwise set with box-sizing.
+githubLink: false
+---

 ## Syntax